 Commensal rodents — the common house mouse (Mus musculus), the brown or Norway rat (Rattus norvegicus), and the black or roof rat (R. rattus) — are often absent at such homes.
 They do not usually wander far from places of human habitation, so they have to be brought in.
 That’s not too hard to do, and it usually happens without the knowledge of the person or persons who transport them there in bales of hay or foodstuffs picked up and delivered from areas where commensals are found in large numbers.
 Once they arrive, they become dominant, but until that happens the native rodents from the surrounding forests and meadows dominate.

-The author has studied a number of such wilderness locales in Texas where no commensals could be found.
+The authors have studied a number of such wilderness locales in Texas where no commensals could be found.
 These locales still hosted a wide variety of native rodents.
 Rice rats, hispid cotton rats, voles, and various species of native mice were abundant.

 One ranch home outside of Coupland, Texas, for example, hosted large numbers of native rodents that were nesting in the barn and in the crawl space under the 1890’s era Texas Victorian residence nearby.
 A species of kissing bug (Triatoma gerstackeri) had infested the rodents — which happened to be hispid cotton rats — that were nesting under the residence.